olly-evans/terminal-pathfinding/README.md

 # Binary Heap

+- print OPEN SET.
+- why is closed only shown after button press.
+- isvalidneighbours fucking with display.
+- open cell->type maybe ditch.
+- why do i have to press enter or any key twice after runnning?
+- why is the end E being overwritten by C.
-- need to go over the bubbleDown implementation, i think its okay but needs double checking when i'm less tired.
+- have a look at the whole char system i think its shite.

 # General
 - testing new branch.